Tongue Patch Diet: Procedure

 In the Tongue Patch Diet, a patch is stitched to the tongue of the dieter to make the consumption of solid food painful.
 The patch is made of Marlex, a polymer composed of polypropylene and high-density polyethylene.
 The procedure for stitching the patch to the tongue takes about ten minutes.

 Since consuming solid food is painful, the dieter has to resort to a restrictive 800-calorie liquid only diet developed by Chugay.
 The patch can be removed any time by snipping the sutures.
 However, it should be removed within a month or the tongue may start growing on the patch.
 Some patients have had the mesh in place up to 60 days without untoward effects.
 In the days subsequent to the procedure, the patient takes antibiotics for 3 days to minimize the risk of infection and washes with an antiseptic mouth wash to decrease the bacterial count.

 According to Chugay, the diet can help a patient in reducing 30 pounds in one month.
 Chugay and his son Paul Chugay published a study in the American Journal of Cosmetic Surgery that said 70 percent of their patients lost an average of 16 pounds and kept it off for eight months.

+After the patch has been applied, the 30-day regimen also includes 45 minutes of daily exercise, in addition to limiting caloric intake.